 501 - 1,500 Operating Hours of training/on duty working hours - \$1.60 per hour.

 No additional compensation until the employee earns a Blue Seal.
-Upon earning a Blue Seal, the employee shall receive a salary adjustment of 50 cents per hour to their base wage and category.
+Upon earning a Blue Seal, the employee shall receive a salary adjustment of \$.50 per hour to their base wage and will not receive any additional compensation when assigned to work in a cross-trained category.